war/asset-loading/README.md

 ```
 This completes the skinning part, and provides us with matrices that are ready to be used in the [default_shader](https://github.com/war/asset-loading/tree/gltf-asset-loading#default_shader).

 ### Mesh::setModelMatrix
 Used to directly set the model matrix of the mesh (with all of position, rotation, and scale transforms applied).

+### Mesh::setTranslation
+Used to directly set the position of the mesh.

+### Mesh::setRotation
+Used to directly set the rotation of the mesh.

+### Mesh::setScale
+Used to directly set the scale of the mesh.

 ### Mesh::enableBackFaceCulling
 Enable/disable backface culling.

+### Mesh::setRenderingMode
+Changes the rendering mode used in `glDrawElements`.
+The argument is a `GLenum`, which can be set to `GL_LINES` for line rendering or `GL_POINTS` for point cloud rendering.
+The default mode is a solid triangle fill `GL_TRIANGLES`.

 ### Mesh::setSkinnedAnimationChannel
 Set name of animation channel for playback on skinned mesh (in case multiple channels exist).